-The Reembriek® Concours d'Elegance

 SEPT.
 4-6, 2020

 - FEATURED CADILLAC CLASS

 - THE SUMMIT DRIVE ON SCENIC MOUNTAIN ROADS

 - BENEFITTING AACA LIBRARY AND MOUNTAINEER AUTISM PROJECT

 - SATURDAY CARS AND COCKTAILS

 - SUNDAY CONCOURS

+for registration, lodging, event and sponsorship information, visit GreenbrierConcours.com

 Written by Dr. Robert Conte, Greenbrier Historian One simple word has frequently been used over the years to describe both The Greenbrier and Cadillac: Elegant.
-This lovely advertisement for the 1956 Cadillac posed at The Greenbrier's Main Entrance best captures the essence of that sentiment; the stunning gown surely helps deliver the message.
-The relationship between the automobile brand and the resort goes back a long way.
-Senior management of the Cadillac Division attended the leqendary meetings of top General Motors executives at conferences held at The Greenbrier starting in 1930.
-Those conferences continued for more than 50 years-that was no coincidence because General Motors was also the largest corporate customer of the C&O Railway, which owned The Greenbrier for decades.
+This lovely advertisement for the 1956 Cadillac posed at The Greenbrier's Main Entrance best captures the essence of that sentiment; the stunning gown surely helps deliver the message. station and they took them to their cottages.
+For 50 years, Cadillacs were available for all sorts of errands on and off property.
+In fact, back in the 1940s and 1950s, long before The Greenbrier Casino Club opened, they would take guests to gambling houses discreetly tucked away The relationship between the automobile brand and the resort goes back a long way.
+Senior management of the Cadillac Division attended the legendary meetings of top General Motors executives at conferences held at The Greenbrier starting in 1930.
+Those conferences continued for more than 50 in the surrounding mountains.

+When this advertisement appeared in dozens of national magazines, The Greenbrier's advertising slogan offered "Life As It Should Be."
+Nothing quite exemplifies that notion better than this elegant image.
+The history between The Greenbrier and years-that was no coincidence because General Motors was also the largest corporate customer of the C&O Railway, which owned The Greenbrier for decades.
 When The Greenbrier reopened in 1948, after its wartime use as a hospital, its motor service operation consisted entirely of Cadillacs.
-They ran guests down to the golf clubhouse, they picked them up at the airport or the train station and they took them to their cottages.
-For 50 years, Cadillacs were available for all sorts of errands on and off property.
-In fact, back in the 1940s and 1950s, long before The Greenbrier Casino Club opened, they would take guests to gambling houses discreetly tucked away in the surrounding mountains.
+They ran guests down to the golf clubhouse, they picked them up at the airport or the train Cadillac will be celebrated September 4-6, 2020, during The Greenbrier Concours d'Elegance.

-When this advertisement appeared in dozens of national magazines, Greenbrier's The advertising slogan offered "Life As It Should Be."
-Nothing auite exemplifies that notion better than this elegant image.
-The history between The Greenbrier and Cadillac will be celebrated September 4-6, 2020, during The Greenbrier Concours d'Elegance.
 Cadillac will be the featured class during Sunday's concours, with many of the finest Cadillacs from around the country on display.
 Learn more at GreenbrierConcours.com.